becketalservices/beas-cnx-cloud/docs/AWS/chapter4.md

 Use the new backend DNS name as external name for this resource.

-Update your component pack configuration in your settings.sh:
+Update your component pack configuration in your installsettings.sh:

 ```
 # Component Pack